 I was born and raised in a tiny village in Austria and traveled the world working as a fashion model.
 In the 80’s I moved from London to New York City to continue my career, fell in love and settled down (and gave a lot of guardian angels a much needed break from watching over me).
 I am married and mother to two delicious sun’s (not a typo).

 In the past I’ve also assisted organizing worldwide mediation programs, worked in my husband Frank’s chiropractic practice assisting our patients with weight loss, exercise and healthy food and life choices.
-I am a certified Reiki practitioner, Support Group Leader and co-author of Support the Caregiver, 9 Strategies for turning the stress of Alzheimer’s caregiving into Transformational Growth.
+I am a certified Reiki practitioner, Support Group Leader (spouses and adult children caring for loved ones with dementia) and co-author of Support the Caregiver, 9 Strategies for turning the stress of Alzheimer’s caregiving into Transformational Growth.

 Caregivers are unsung heroes!
 This disease is devastating to so many families and it is my honor to be of service to you.